NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/Profile-UKCore-Patient/communication.page.md

 </div>
 </div>

-#### An example of a patient with the British Sign Language and Makaton
+#### An example of a patient with British Sign Language and Makaton

 <div>
 <div class="tab">